 Recently OptiProERP attended an international exhibition about manufacturers.
 Our marketing executive met Harper Sheldon, operations head of a leading manufacturing company and one of our loyal customers during the event.
 Mr. Sheldon shared his experiences stating the importance of MRP for manufacturing businesses.
-Read the precepts of his experience sharing:
+Read some of what he shared:

 We are aspiring to expand our manufacturing business.
-In this regard, I have been on a constant lookout for people in the industry to gain related insights.
-I have spent much time reading on the best manufacturing business practices.
-On a summer morning I picked up Joseph Orlicky’s first edition published in 1975; “Orlicky’s Material Requirements Planning.”
-Orlicky was instrumental in bringing importance to the practice of Material Requirements Planning (MRP).
+I have been constantly looking for people in the industry to gain insight.
+I have spent a great deal of time reading about the best manufacturing business practices.
+One morning, I picked up Joseph Orlicky’s first edition published in 1975; “Orlicky’s Material Requirements Planning”.
+Orlicky was instrumental in developing Material Requirements Planning (MRP).

 Orlicky explains the purpose of MRP which is to streamline 3 main processes within a manufacturing unit:

 - Minimize lead times

 - Optimize inventory levels

 - Maximize service levels to boost business efficiency